Neurosis is the inability to tolerate ambiguity! ~Sigmund Freud

 Suddenly, the time-tested business models floundered.
 S&P’s report brought down the longevity of organizations from 75 to 15 years.
 Digital revolution brought with it a whole new set of paradigm shifts that the corporate world could not quite grasp.
 The new paradigms turned the age old business models upside down.
 Organizations that sensed the shift and could make the shift thrived.
 Some key factors that demarcated the progressive and successful organizations according to me…

-Profit to Prosperity: When we take stock of the last twenty years, we see amazing innovation and growth along side mayhem and destruction ranging from war to collapse of economies and the environment.
-We see the iconic rise of the likes of Greta Thunberg and Extinction Rebellion alongside the rise of political demagogues.
-And we also see a collective rise of a different consciousness that wants larger social good and planetary well-being.
-We see, in this world of chaos, even as organizations struggle to make profit the traditional way, the call to move towards Purpose and Prosperity.
-Today’s employees — the millennial — and consumers are asking for more than profit.
-They are asking for purpose, for prosperity, for net positive impact on our Planet.
-I define prosperity as overall well-being — of the self, of the organization, of the community, society and the Planet.
+From Profit to Prosperity: When we take stock of the last twenty years, we see amazing innovation and growth along side mayhem and destruction ranging from war to collapse of economies.
+We see the iconic rise of the likes of Malala Yousafzai with the rise of political demagogues.
+And we also see a collective rise of a different consciousness that wants larger social good.
+We see In this world of chaos, even as organizations struggle to make profit the traditional way, the call to move towards purpose and prosperity.
+Today’s employees — the millennials — and customers are asking for more than profit.
+They are asking for purpose, for prosperity.
+I define prosperity as overall well-being — of the self, of the organization, of the community, society and the planet.
 Driving top line and bottom line have brought us till here; but it is unlikely to get us much further.
-The need and cry for a more holistic and regenerative approach to how organizations operate is fast becoming a movement.
+The need and cry for a more holistic and purpose-driven approach to how organizations operate is fast becoming a movement.